 Instant Pot Method

-• Heat oil in the instant pot on sauté mode.
-Once hot, add onions and let them cook until the onions soften.
+• Heat oil in the Instant Pot on sauté mode.
+Once hot, add the onions and cook until they soften.
 Press cancel.
 Then add ginger and mix it.

 • Add the cranberries, apples, raisins, sugar, apple cider vinegar, spices, and orange juice.
 Close the lid, and pressure cook.